 Telegram’s changes elevate its OPSEC risks to more or less the same level as other platforms.
 Those risks can be countered with use of burner or virtual phone numbers, unregistered SIM cards and IP address-masking techniques through virtual private networks (VPNs), proxies or via the Tor network.
 The near-term OPSEC risks are probably low given Telegram will be developing processes to handle the flood of law enforcement requests it will inevitably receive.
 Those first requests will most likely focus on the worst threat actors, like child sexual abuse material, which is what pushed France to charge Durov.
 Taking all of this into account, we assess with moderate confidence that Telegram will continue to be the preferred platform for threat actors, as no current alternative offers the same blend of advantages that Telegram does.
 Regular users concerned with privacy, however, may find Signal, Session and other platforms to be viable alternatives.

 UPDATE: On Oct.
-2, 2024, Durov clarified that his initial post about divulging IP addresses and phone numbers in response to valid legal requests were a new policy change for Telegram.
+2, 2024, Durov clarified that his initial post about divulging IP addresses and phone numbers in response to valid legal requests were not a new policy change for Telegram.
 He wrote on his own channel that Telegram has provided IP addresses and phone numbers in response to legal requests "in most countries" since 2018, including Brazil, India and within Europe.
 Open-source reporting based on Telegram's Transparency Reports bot indicates this has also been occurring with the U.S. Durov wrote that Telegram has now "streamlined and unified" its privacy policy and will strive to "comply with relevant local laws."